Droggelbecher92/Deploy-Template-nowWithSpringSec/README.md

     - Head to settings and reveal Config Vars
     - Add the Key `URI` and as Value paste in your connetion string (replace user and password with your values)
+    - Also add under `JWT_SECRET` a strong secret for your JWT.
     - Since we are already on Heroku, we need some kind of authentication for GitHub, in this case an API-Key.
 We can generate our API-Key in Heroku by clicking the User-icon (top-right) => Account settings => scroll down untill you see API-Key